VALIS-software/valis-hpgv/README.md

 - `annotation`

 ## Using the Preprocessing Script to Visualize a Collection of Files
-The preprocessing script is used to prepare common genomics formats for optimal visualization with HPGV
+The preprocessing script is used to prepare common genomics formats for optimal visualization with HPGV.
+Currently this preprocessing is required for sequence and annotation tracks but not signal tracks.

 Put the files you want to convert and visualize together in a directory